 foo.txtis "untracked".
 "Untracked" files are files that are new to the repo.
 Git sees them but it's not part of the repo just yet.

 After knowing what file(s) are introduced and/or modified, we can now proceed to stage them.
 When we stage files, we're just preparing what goes into the next commit.
 When you work on larger features, you'll probably end up creating or modifying a lot of files.
-Some changes are highly related to each other and it is encouraged to group them together for the next commit.
-Doing this improves the repo's presentation of it's history.
+Some changes are highly related to each other and it is encouraged to group them for the next commit.
+Doing this improves the repo's presentation of its history.

 Since your author entry is all the change that is introduced in this step, we